Trine streaks past Bluffton

-BLUFFTON, Ohio — Trine University’s football team caught fire and giving up a touchdown to Bluffton on the opening offensive drive for the game in a 35-20 victory over the Beavers Saturday afternoon.
+BLUFFTON, Ohio — Trine University’s football team caught fire after giving up a touchdown to Bluffton on the opening offensive drive of the game in a 35-20 victory over the Beavers Saturday afternoon.

 Zac Nobis threw a 26-yard touchdown pass to Darian Greeley to complete a 10-play, 75-yard drive to start the contest for Bluffton (0-2).
 Then the Thunder scored four touchdowns in a little over 14 minutes.